-The final project for COM310 is to develop as part of a team, a social media plan for a client (usually a non-profit or a start-up). his Service-Learning project is an opportunity to “test drive” what is covered in class and what is learned independently through outside reading and earning the HubSpot or Google certification.
+The final project for COM310 is to develop as part of a team, a social media plan for a client (usually a nonprofit or a start-up).
+This Service-Learning project is an opportunity to “test drive” what is covered in class and what is learned independently through outside reading and earning the HubSpot or Google certification.
 Working as part of a team will be similar to work in the communications field after graduation.
 The goals for this project are:

 The final report and presentation will follow this order:

-The biggest challenge facing nonprofits (and startups) is a lack of resources – from money to people.
+VIII: Time/Resources Needed: The biggest challenge facing nonprofits (and startups) is a lack of resources – from money to people.
 While some strategies and tactics might make sense, there’s not always time or someone to implement the recommendations.

+IX: Measurement and Analysis: Strategies and recommendations don’t mean a thing if your client can’t see if it worked.
+During the semester, you’ll be assigned lots of reading about measurement and metrics.
+In this final report chapter, you’ll put that information to use!
 Your team will recommend and explain measurement tools (such as Google Analytics, YouTube Analytics, Facebook Insights, Twitter Insights Dashboard, etc.).
 Explain how measurement works, and why it’s important.
 What can the data tell your client?

 X: Conclusions: A brief wrap-up stressing the importance of following the plan and how it benefits the client.
 The key here is a clear, smooth closure rather than an abrupt ending.

 *Remember to read your entire report to ensure that all the pieces fit together (Ex: Be sure the author of the Tactics section doesn't contradict something said in the SWOT section, etc.)

 Team presentations to clients: Monday, December 12, 2022 or Thursday, December 15, 2022

 Remember to notify coaches and employers that you cannot be excused from either session.